Reverend Professor David Wilkinson

 Post Doctoral Research Associate, Durham.

 Thoko will be carrying out research focusing on the attitudes of senior church leaders toward science and science engaged theology.
 Thoko is an interdisciplinary researcher with a background in the Sociology of Religion (MA), the History and Theory of Psychology (MSc) and Science and Technology Studies (Ph.D.).
-She completed her Ph.D. at the University of Edinburgh in 2017 on the history of the Heuristics and Biases Programme and Behavioural Economics.
+She completed her Ph.D. at the University of Edinburgh on the history of the Heuristics and Biases Programme and Behavioural Economics.
 Before coming to work for the ECLAS project she was a postdoc at the University of Edinburgh focusing on the implementation of Responsible Research and Innovation (RRI) at the level of funding organisations.

 Revd Dr Lucas Mix

 Lucas specializes in fostering dialogue around science, religion, and reality.
 He has a PhD in evolutionary biology from Harvard and specializes in the various meanings of “life.”
 His past work includes research on astrobiology and historical life concepts.
 A priest in the Episcopal Church (USA), he has also worked as a college chaplain, a NASA contractor, and a martial arts teacher.
 His books include Thinking Fair: Rules for Reason in Science and Religion and Life Concepts from Aristotle to Darwin.